thomasgregoire/OpenCompareFORMS_PDL_1A/README.md

 ```

 ## Installation
-1. Clone project from GitHub onto an IDE (eg. intelliJ)
+*Clone project from GitHub onto an IDE (eg. intelliJ)

+Or

-Or Download zip form GitHub
+*Download zip form GitHub
-  1.Extract the zip file
+*Extract the file

-2. Open the project in an IDE as a Maven Project (make sure the the "pom.xml" file is recognised as a maven file.
+*Open the project in an IDE as a Maven Project (make sure the the "pom.xml" file is recognised as a maven file.

 If it is not the case, right click -> add as maven).

-3. Run FormGeneratorGui
+*Run FormGeneratorGui
-  1.Select the PCM that you want to edit
+  *Select the PCM that you want to edit
-  2.Select the output for the HTML file
+  *Select the output for the HTML file